Evaluating a Water.org video campaign

-Sharing a powerful message for a non-profit organization is notoriously challenging.
-You can talk about the challenges you solve or whom you serve, but your future donor still needs to see themselves in your story in a way that makes them a hero beyond the donation they might make.
+Sharing a powerful message for a nonprofit organization is notoriously challenging.
+You can talk about the challenges you solve or whom you serve.
+However, your future donor still needs to see themselves in your story in a way that makes them a hero beyond the donation they might make.

 This post looks at a message from a partnership between Stella Artois and

 According to the StoryBrand 7-part framework (SB7), effective messages include the elements listed below.

 The characters in the story are people in under-developed countries who lack access to clean water.

 Normally, the character of the story is also the hero.
 Except that in the case of fund-raising, the hero is actually the donor, to whom the message is directed.

 The hard part becomes how to get people with water (the heroes) to see the plight of those without it, such that they are willing to take action on behalf of those who need it.

 These people often spend 6-hours a day just trying to secure water for life, and even then, it might not be what we call potable.
 They actually have many problems, but the story chooses to focus on just one – the amount of time people spend on getting water.